wtsi-hpag/easyChain/README.md

            1. The target assembly is shredded into chunks of 20000 bases
            2. The 20000 bases chunks are mapped against the reference assembly
+           3. Generate a standard chain file shredOut.chain using the alignment file

 ### Download and Compile:
 Requirements for compiling: gcc